upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 ## When to create a control plane configuration

-**Always!** As a best practice, configurations are the packaging format of choice for delivering **all APIs** to a control plane--even if that's only a single API.
-You should always use configurations to distribute and install new APIs on a Crossplane instance.
+**Always!** As a best practice, configurations are the packaging format of choice for delivering **all APIs** to a control plane.
+Even if that's only a single API, you should always use configurations to distribute and install new APIs on a Crossplane instance.

-## Configuration layout in git
+## Configuration layout in Git

-We recommend the definition of your Crossplane configurations to be stored in a git-based version control service.
+It's recommended you keep the definitions of your Crossplane configurations in a Git-based version control service.
 At the root of every Crossplane configuration is a `crossplane.yaml` metadata file.
-We recommend creating an `apis` folder next and placing all your API definitions in that folder.
+It's recommended you create an `apis` folder next and place all your API definitions in that folder.
 Each API (XRD and its compositions) should go in its own folder.
-The folder structure we recommend looks like this:
+The folder structure should look like this:

 ```bash
 .